sst/guide/_examples/how-to-create-a-crud-api-with-serverless-using-dynamodb.md

 Also let's go to the **DynamoDB** tab in the SST Console and check that the value has been created in the table.

-Note, The DynamoDB explorer allows you to query the DynamoDB tables in the Table constructs in your app.
+Note, The [DynamoDB explorer]({{ site.docs_url }}/console#dynamodb) allows you to query the DynamoDB tables in the [`sst.Table`](https://docs.serverless-stack.com/constructs/Table) constructs in your app.
 You can scan the table, query specific keys, create and edit items.

 ![DynamoDB table view of table](/assets/examples/crud-rest-api-dynamodb/dynamo-table-view-of-table.png)